no-go/ATtiny85_Xmas_Candle/README.md

 # ATtiny85 Candle

-LDR check sun. candle starts only at night/dark.
+candle starts only if lipo is full.

 ## Circuit